jscheuble/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is a type of database that allows us to connect multiple tables to show relations between different collections of data.
+SQL is a language we use to manage the data within our relational database.
+We can't use SQL without a relational database, but we can have a relational database without SQL.

 - [ ] Why do tables need a `primary key`?

+Tables need a primary key so each row can be uniquely identified.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A third, intermediary table that connects the two main tables.

 ## Minimum Viable Product